 MedAccess' policy is to recognise an impairment loss when objective evidence exists that the estimated future cash flows of the asset have decreased and that this decrease can be reliably estimated.
 Several factors are considered when identifying indicators of impairment including breach of contract or financial difficulties being experienced by the obligor.
 Based on historical trends MedAccess believes no impairment allowance is necessary in respect of financial assets not past due.
 Global financial markets are volatile and impacted by central bank policy, inflation and world events.
-Financial markets underperformed in the first quarter of 2023, but recovery was seen towards the latter part of 2023.

 Credit risk on MedAccess' cash balances and investments is mitigated as MedAccess transacts with institutions with high credit ratings.
-If possible, cash is deposited with financial institutions that have a long-term credit rating ascribed by Moody's of A2 or above.
+If possible, cash is deposited with financial institutions that have a long term credit rating ascribed by Moody's of A2 or above.